 The data acquisition (DAQ) setup and timing diagram is shown in Figure 2.15.
 The last dynode signals from left and right NaI detectors were inverted using a ORTEC 474 inverting amplifier and sent to a CAEN Mod.
 N842 constant fraction discriminator (CFD).
-An electron gun pulse generated a VETO sent to the CFD which prevented the RF noise from triggering the CFD, otherwise the CFD would generate multiple digital pulses for a single signal received.
-A GG 8000-01 octal gate generator was used to create a single 1 μ s wide pulse from the first pulse in order to ignore the multiple CFD pulses produced by a single analog output pulse from the detector.
-A triple coincidence was formed between the gun pulse and the 1 μ s wide pulse from each detector using a LeCroy model 622 logic module.
+The electron gun pulse from the linac was used to generate a VETO for the CFD to prevent the RF noise from triggering the CFD, otherwise the